-Reg.MBACP psychotherapist working within walking distance to London Bridge, Borough and Southwark stations.
+Reg.MBACP psychotherapist working in London and Edinburgh.

 Counselling is a space to talk, think and be listened to in confidence with a professional who will respect you and the difficulties you are experiencing.